ps-dps/mc-Tungsten/README.md

 ## **Access from your pack**

+### **Embedding the Library**

+This library uses [Lantern Load](https://github.com/LanternMC/load) to ensure that all packs to load in a controllable order.
+For more information on Lantern Load, check out the README in their repository.

+To quickly set up this pack, copy the `minecraft`, `load` and `tungsten` namespace into your pack and add your `load.mcfunction` file to `.../data/load/tags/functions/load.json`.

 ### **"Register" your Pack**
 The following function tags are executed once for each player, when (and only when) items of this library get equiped, unequiped or swapped.